 Planning Gloom is a familiar complaint to those who tangle with our very complex planning system; It all started in 1948 when development was effectively nationalised.
-Planning Gloom became more acute with the introduction of the 1990 Act and the “plan led system” which meant planning authorities had to develop a plan to show what went where.

 Even though the horse is a major contributor to the rural economy, often there is no policy relating specifically to horse development but there are more general protective policies concerning development in the countryside which is valued for its “intrinsic character and beauty”.
 There is stronger statutory protection in areas of landscape protection such as National Parks and Areas of Outstanding Natural Beauty.
 These policies have to be carefully considered and addressed with any application in the countryside.
 Rural planning is a specialised discipline.